 Paying for health insurance has several moving parts, which means different choices in plans.
-Some of the following info is really basic, but it’s surprisingly easy to get a few of these options confused:
+It’s surprisingly easy to get a few of these options confused:

 Deductible: The amount you have to pay entirely by yourself for covered doctor’s visits and health services before your policy starts contributing.